About | Guidelines | Destinies | Characters

 Judgement

 When rolling Judgement, roll in private and do not reveal the result to other players.
-Another Character in the same Zone may spend one Action to look at the die result and, if the knocked-out Character is still alive, stabilize them.
+Another nearby Character may spend 5 seconds to look at the die result and, if the knocked-out Character is still alive, spend 5 seconds to stabilize them.

 Each turn while knocked out, the player may optionally recall a memory of their Character to share with the group.
-A stable but knocked-out Character wakes up after few minutes with 1 Heart.
+A stable but knocked-out Character wakes up after few minutes with d6 Hit Points.

 Roll d20Effect